NOAA-OWP/ngen/doc/REALIZATION_CONFIGURATION.md

 * `"cat-"` followed by the unique integer identifier for the catchment

 Each catchment object will have the following two objects:
-* `"formulations"` - defines the required formulation name and also includes subobjects/lists for `parameters`, `options`, `initial_conditions` depending on the required and optional inputs for a given formulation
+* `"formulations"` - defines the required formulation name and also includes subobjects/lists for `"parameters"`, `"options"`, `"initial_conditions"` depending on the required and optional inputs for a given formulation
 * `"forcing"` - defines the file name and path relative to the main ngen directory where the driver is executed for the input forcings

 An [example realization configuration](https://github.com/NOAA-OWP/ngen/blob/master/data/example_realization_config.json)